 There are some limitations to the NAS servers that prevent easily exanding your UPNP library without upgrading your entire storage system.
 The Synology and QNAP NAS devices we’ve tested have a special system-created share (e.g. “video” and “music”) that you must put your media files in order for the uPNP server to see them, and this share is usually on the first volume.

 In order to increase the capacity of your UPNP library then you normally have to just upgrade your entire array, which can be rather costly with NASes using 4 disks or more.
-Although hard drives are cheaper today (you can get a 1.5TB drive for less than $100 check prices here), you have to buy at least four of them at once.
+Although hard drives are cheaper today (you can get a 1.5TB drive for cheap check prices here), you have to buy at least four of them at once.

 If you don’t have money flowing out of your wallet, then you can purchase a single hard drive, slap it in an enclosure, and connect it to the USB or eSATA port of your NAS.
 But then the problem arises about how to get the UPNP server to see your video and music files.
 The answer lies with the use of Symbolic Links!